 Cordill also points to Colorado builder Andrew Michler’s MARTaK project, the state’s first certified International Passive House.
 Although electricity is provided solely from photovoltaics, the house relies on a traditional propane water heater to meet its minimal heating and domestic hot water requirements.
 It also uses propane-fueled kitchen appliances.

 But even in progressive communities, expanding solar can be divisive.
 In Montgomery County, Md., adjoining the District of Columbia, a plan to allow additional solar farms on up to 1,800 acres inside a 93,000-acre agricultural preserve was reduced by more than 70%.
 Critics argued that more community solar would threaten the prized farmland economy.
-Advocates noted farmers are paid to lease the land, and animals can graze beneath the solar panels.
+Advocates noted farmers are paid to lease the land, and animals can graze beneath the panels.

 The original proposal would have powered 50,000 homes elsewhere in the county, but the measure ultimately adopted by the Montgomery County Council reduced that to 2,000, according to Hans Riemer, an at-large member of the council and a leading proponent of the solar farm initiative in its original form.